Al-Qaida commander killed in operation in Yemen | www.lokmattimes.com

 Al-Qaida commander killed in operation in Yemen

-Aden (Yemen), April 24 A senior commander of the Yemen-based al-Qaida branch was killed in a shootout with local security forces in Yemen's southeastern province of Hadramout, a security official told Xinhua.
+A senior commander of the Yemen-based al-Qaida branch was killed Saturday in a shootout with local security forces in Yemen's southeastern province of Hadramout, a security official told Xinhua.

 The official confirmed that a senior commander of al-Qaida wanted by the security forces for his involvement in terror attacks in Hadramout was killed, without revealing the al-Qaida member's identity.

-According to Yemeni officials, the operation has dealt a heavy setback to the terrorist group's apparent attempts to gain ground in the poor Arab country, Xinhua news agency reported.
+According to Yemeni officials, the operation has dealt a heavy setback to the terrorist group's apparent attempts to gain ground in the poor Arab country.

 The Yemen-based al-Qaida in the Arabian Peninsula (AQAP) network has been responsible for many high-profile attacks against the security forces in the country's southern provinces.